piusnmuhumuza/software-engineering/softwareEngineering.md

 **Variability Risk** (is the result of  “aleatoric uncertainty”): Alea in Aleatory is Latin and means dice.
 Aleatoric uncertainty comes from an inherent randomness, natural stochasticity, environmental or structural variation across space and time in the properties or behavior of the system under study.
 Here you know that something will definitely happen, but the uncertainty is in what the result will be.
 The accumulation of more data or additional information cannot reduce aleatory uncertainty.

 Aleatory uncertainties can often be singled out from other uncertainties by their representation as distributed quantities that take on values in an established or known range.
 The exact values will vary by chance from unit to unit or time to time.

-Typical examples of aleatory uncertainty include the outcomes of tossing dice and drawing cards from a shuffled pack.
-Aleatory uncertainty in projects may include: Unseasonal weather conditions may occur during the construction phase.
-The exchange rate could be much higher or lower when the material is delivered.
-For variability risks, we cannot buy more information nor take specific risk reduction actions to reduce the uncertainty and resulting risk.
-The objective of identifying and managing variability risks is to be prepared to handle the impacts when risk is realized.
-The method for handling these impacts is to provide margin for this type of risk, including cost, schedule, and technical margin.
-Aleatoric uncertainty can be modeled in a Monte Carlo simulation tool.
-Here the range of variation is reflected in the probability distribution.

 **Emergent Risk** (is the result of “Ontological Uncertainty): Uncertainty exist from what we don’t know—from our blind-spots.
 They arise from limitations in our conceptual frameworks or worldview.
 These are risks which we are unable to see because they are outside our experience or mindset, so we don’t know that we should be looking for them.
 Another popular term for emergent risks is “the unknown unknowns,” which are things that we do not know but where we are unaware of our ignorance.
 In fact “unknown unknowns” can be divided into two types, one of which is a true emergent risk (“Black Swan”) and the other is not.
 These are: